 CHEM 7201 (2).
 ADVANCED INDEPENDENT STUDY.
-Readings in the chemical literature on current research topics related to the students research for 2 credit hours.
+Readings in the chemical literature on current research topics related to the student's research.

 CHEM 7208 (2).
 SPECIAL TOPICS.
 Presentation of contemporary topics in chemistry.
-Content varies from term to term.
+Content varies term to term.

 CHEM 7233 (2).
 RESEARCH SYNOPSIS AND OBJECTIVES.
-The student will present research results and will outline a plan for the dissertation research with a clear understanding of prior work and literature precedence for the proposed work.
-Prerequisites: CHEM 6110-6119, CHEM 7191 or higher, CHEM 7121.
+The student will present research results and outline a plan for the dissertation research with a clear understanding of prior work and literature precedence for the proposed work.
+Prerequisite: CHEM 6110-6119, CHEM 7191 or higher, CHEM 7121.